jaypipes/articles/openstack/mulligan.md

 Are you now craving more fast and loose opinions on how OpenStack lost its way with its mission?
-Well, then, proceed apace to [part two](mulligan-architecture.md) for some tasty blather about blowing up the OpenStack technology and system architecture.
+Well, then, proceed apace to [part two](mulligan-architecture.md) for some tasty blather about blowing up the OpenStack technology and system architecture and starting over in Project Mulligan.

 ## Footnotes